Ellie Barnes

 Professor of Hepatology and Experimental Medicine

-I lead an established research group with a focus on T cell immunology relevant to gut and liver disease, and I seek to translate laboratory and clinical findings through to human experimental medicine studies.
+I lead an established research group with a focus on applied immunology relevant to liver disease, including cancer, and I seek to translate laboratory and clinical findings through to human experimental medicine studies.

-My group is developing pan-genotypic vaccines for HCV prevention and HBV cure using simian adenoviral and other viral vectors.
-A major challenge for HCV vaccine development is the significant viral diversity both within the same host and between hosts –though parts of the viral genome are conserved making these excellent T cell targets in the context of a T cell vaccine.
+My group is developing T cell pan-genotypic vaccines for hepatitis C virus (HCV) prevention and hepatitis B virus (HBV) cure using simian adenoviral and other viral vectors.
+We are also assessing COVID vaccines in disease cohorts.
+A major challenge for HCV vaccine development is the significant viral diversity both within the same host and between hosts – though parts of the viral genome are conserved, making these excellent T cell targets in the context of a T cell vaccine.
 Some of the technologies we are developing include integral genetic adjuvants that will have applicability in a broad range of diseases.
-We are also establishing a new rat model of HCV infection that will also us to evaluate vaccine candidates at an early stage.

-I lead additional programs of work in immune mediated liver disease.
-One of these, IgG4-related disease (of unknown aetiology, only very recently described) affects multiple organs and includes severe biliary and pancreatic pathology, characterised by a lymphocytic infiltrate with IgG4 producing B cells.
-We have now established a large cohort of patients and a national registry (funded through EASL) and are currently performing detailed assessment of T and B cells profiles to further define pathogenesis.
+I lead additional programmes of work in immune-mediated liver disease.
+One of these, IgG4-related disease (of unknown aetiology), affects multiple organs and includes severe biliary and pancreatic pathology, characterised by a lymphocytic infiltrate with IgG4-producing B cells.
+We have established a large cohort of patients and a national registry (funded through EASL) and are currently performing detailed assessment of T and B cells profiles to further define pathogenesis.

-My group is developing liver imaging techniques with OCMR for the non-invasive detection of organ fibrosis and inflammation.
+My group is developing liver imaging techniques with the Oxford Centre for Clinical Magnetic Resonance Research for the non-invasive detection of organ fibrosis and inflammation.

 As NIHR CLRN lead for hepatology in the Thames Valley I oversee a portfolio of clinical studies relating to gastroenterology and hepatology at the Oxford University NHS Trust, Oxford.